 Like many other types of business endeavors, website, intranet and extranet developments can be time- and labor-intensive and can hit snags along the road to completion.
 These activities also have their own unique aspects.

-At Hinshaw, we are skilled at predicting and preparing for problems in web developments and then effectively negotiating and drafting contracts for such projects.
-Our broad experience includes drafting and negotiating web development agreements; implementing timeframes for completion of projects; addressing issues relating to ownership of intellectual property in finished products; and evaluating and planning for risks associated with nonperformance by either party or failure of the finished product to function as provided for in the development agreement.
+We are skilled at predicting and preparing for problems in web developments and then effectively negotiating and drafting contracts for such projects.
+Our broad experience includes: drafting and negotiating web development agreements; implementing timeframes for completion of projects; addressing issues relating to ownership of intellectual property in finished products; and evaluating and planning for risks associated with nonperformance by either party or failure of the finished product to function as provided for in the development agreement.

 Domain Name Issues